tarek-sanat/Mortal-Kombat-DB/README.md

 Discover the characters of the game Mortal Kombat 11.

 ### Getting Started
-This is a group project for CSI-3450 at Oakland University.
+This is a project for CSI-3450 at Oakland University.

 ### Prerequisites